MorganR/tower-serve-dir-perf/README.md

 ## Experiments

-- Tried setting the capacity to the length of the file, instead of to 64kB.
+- Tried setting the capacity of the `ReaderStream` to the length of the file, instead of to 64kB.
+No change.
+- Tried using `AsyncReadExt::read_to_end` with a vec.
+This had similar performance to `read` (< 2x).
+- Tried using `AsyncReadExt::read` to repeatedly read into a vec buffer.
+This had similar performance to above (~ 2x `read`).
+- Tried using `AsyncReadExt::read` to repeatedly read into a vec buffer.
+This had similar performance to above (~ 2x `read`).